 General North Carolina Zoo Rules

 - The North Carolina Zoo is a smoke-free facility.
-The smoking of tobacco, e-cigarettes or other products that produce a vapor or smoke is not permitted inside the Zoo.
+The smoking of tobacco, e-cigarettes, vapes or other products that produce a vapor or smoke is not permitted inside the Zoo.

 - Guests under the age of 16 must be accompanied by a guest 16 years or older for entry to the Zoo.
 Supervise children at all times.

-- Please keep the Zoo clean by placing all litter in the proper trash, recycling and composting receptacles.
+- Please keep the Zoo clean by placing all litter in the proper trash, recycling and compost receptacles.

 - Obey all posted signs.
 The Zoo requires all guests to remain on designated pathways at all times.
 Climbing or crossing barriers or entering restricted areas is prohibited.
 Habitats and enclosures are designed to protect visitors and animals from harm.